Scott Walsh, Ph.D.

 Dr. Walsh’s research goal is to understand at the structural and functional levels how cells talk to each using signaling molecules called cytokines and cytokine receptors of the immune system.
 Using this knowledge, he is developing novel molecules to either enhance or inhibit these signaling pathways.
 He has focused on deciphering the language used by T cells involving their use of IL-7 signaling proteins.
 He has active intramural NIH collaborations with Drs.
-Scott Durum, Hyun Park, Terry Fry, Jim McMahon, and Joel Schneider and with the extramural scientific community.
+Scott Durum, Hyun Park, and Joel Schneider and with the extramural scientific community.

 Dr. Walsh is an expert in using numerous structural and biophysical methods including x-ray crystallography, NMR spectroscopy, surface plasmon resonance, circular dichroism, fluorescence, analytical ultracentrifugation, calorimetry, and light scattering.
 He is also an expert molecular biologist and interested in using phage display mutagenesis to probe and evolve protein function and evolution.

 Activated T cells secrete an alternatively spliced form of common γ-chain that inhibits cytokine signaling and exacerbates inflammation.Immunity.
 19: 910-23, 2014. [ Journal Article ]